 The exhibition catalogue is available in our shop.
 Buy now

 “What is the future for Futurism in an age of ecological apocalypse, the continuing fallout of global financial meltdown and the start of a new Cold War that has cyber terrorism and fake news as its main weapons?
 Can Art Save the World?”

-The intervention Make Futurism Great Again will explore the legacy of Italian Futurism in the 21st century by pairing the Neo Futurist Collective archive with the permanent collection of the Estorick Collection.
+The intervention Make Futurism Great Again explores the legacy of Italian Futurism in the 21st century by pairing the Neo Futurist Collective archive with the permanent collection of the Estorick Collection.

-#MFGA will feature material from the Collective’s archive and new commissions created to celebrate and extend the legacy of the Futurist Movement.
+#MFGA features material from the Collective’s archive and new commissions created to celebrate and extend the legacy of the Futurist Movement.